Acyclotopes and Tocyclotopes: Tocyclotopes for signed graphs

 \subsection{Binet matrices and the tocyclotope}

-We will give the definition of a binet matrix \footnote{ ``The term binet is used here as a short form for \emph{bi}directed \emph{net}work, but by coincidence it also matches the name of Jacques Binet (1786--1856) who worked on the foundations of matrix theory and gave the rule of matrix multiplication.'' \cite[page 46]{kotnyek_generalization_2002}} as it was introduced by Appa and Kotnyek \cite{appakotnyek} in order to generalize network matrices to bidirected graphs.
+We will give the definition of a binet matrix \footnote{ ``The term binet is used here as a short form for \emph{bi}directed \emph{net}work, but by coincidence it also matches the name of Jacques Binet (1786--1856) who worked on the foundations of matrix theory and gave the rule of matrix multiplication.'' \cite[page 46]{kotnyek_generalization_2002}} as it was introduced by Appa and Kotnyek \cite{appakotnyek} in order to generalize the dual of network matrices to bidirected graphs. \footnote{Note that the network matrix is the reduced incidence matrix of a graph, while the binet matrix is a part of the dual matrix in the signed graphic case.}

 Let $\bA_\sgraph\in\ZZ^{\nn\times\ned}$ be the incidence matrix of the signed graph $\sgraph$ and let $T\subseteq E$ be a subset of the edges of $\sgraph$ that forms a basis, as discussed in \Cref{thm:signedindependence}.
 This implies that the submatrix $\bT\in\ZZ^{\nn\times\nn}$ of $\bA_\sgraph$ formed by choosing the columns indexed by $T$ is invertible over $\RR$.
 After reordering columns, we can write the incidence matrix $\bA_\sgraph$ as $[\bR \, | \, \bT]$, where $\bR\in\ZZ^{\nn\times(\ned-\nn)}$ is the matrix formed from columns indexed by $R\coloneqq E\setminus T$.
 Then we multiply $\bA_\sgraph=[\bR \, | \, \bT]$ with $\bT^{-1}$ from the left to obtain